 Karmele Llano Sanchez is Honoured with Prestigious Award

-We are delighted to announce that Karmele Llano Sanchez, Program Director of International Animal Rescue (IAR) Indonesia, has been honoured with an award from the BBVA Foundation in the 15th edition of their Biodiversity Conservation Awards.
+We are delighted to announce that Karmele Llano Sanchez, Program Director of International Animal Rescue (IAR) Indonesia, alongside local authorities, has been honoured with an award from the BBVA Foundation in the 15th edition of their Biodiversity Conservation Awards.

 The BBVA Foundation Awards for Biodiversity Conservation distinguish nature conservation initiatives based on best scientific knowledge and pursuing outcomes of broad and lasting impact.

-Its Worldwide Award for Biodiversity Conservation was awarded to IAR Indonesia specifically “for taking an innovative and integrated approach to protecting the biodiversity of Indonesia's Bukit Baka Bukit Raya National Park, in Borneo,” and “various of its iconic species,” among them the orangutan.
-The jury also lauded IAR Indonesia for its “long-term conservation strategies in an ecosystem beset by deforestation due to the advance of palm oil cultivation.”
+Its Worldwide Award for Biodiversity Conservation was awarded to IAR Indonesia, working with the KLHK and the National Park authorities, specifically “for taking an innovative and integrated approach to protecting the biodiversity of Indonesia's Bukit Baka Bukit Raya National Park, in Borneo,” and “various of its iconic species,” among them the orangutan.
+The jury also lauded IAR Indonesia for its “long-term conservation strategies in an ecosystem.”

 The protection of nature is an ongoing priority for the BBVA Foundation, which for over twenty years has supported research in ecology and conservation biology, conservationist projects based on scientific evidence, and the communication of knowledge and mobilising of social awareness around diverse facets of conservation.
 The runaway decline in biodiversity afflicting our planet means we depend more than ever on the people and organisations working to achieve meaningful, lasting outcomes in the protection of nature, like the winners in the fifteen editions of the BBVA Foundation Biodiversity Conservation Awards.